Season 1892/93

 On the following Saturday, Queen's Park turned in a miserable performance in a friendly match with Thistle at Hampden Park.
 Tommy Waddell put Queen's in the lead when a Hamilton shot was parried by the Thistle 'keeper but the Bridgeton men then scored three unanswered goals through Allan (2) and Gemmell to take a two-goal lead at half-time.
 After Thistle had gone 5-1 ahead, Queen's finally woke up and scored two late goals, the second from Willie Lambie, but it was a humiliating 5-3 defeat.

 On Saturday 12 November, Queen's Park welcomed leading English club Preston North End to Hampden Park.
 With Queen's having suffered two consecutive defeats, it was thought that they would present easy prey for the visitors.
 However, the Spiders raised their game and ran out 2-1 winners in a hard-fought contest.
 A crowd of 10,000 saw Queen's have the better of the early play and take the lead in 30 minutes when Bob Holmes put through his own goal under pressure from William Gulliland.
 Queen's should have been further ahead but, just on half-time, Frank Becton finished off a fine move to equalise.
 There was only one goal in an even second half and it was for Queen's Park.
 The scorer was Jimmy Hamilton with a brilliant effort.
-Queen's held on comfortably for victory.
+Queen's held on comfortably in the closing minutes, which were played in semi-darkness.
 On the same afternoon, Glasgow drew 3-3 with Sheffield at Bramall Lane.
 There were no Queen's Park players in the Glasgow side and the Spiders came in for some criticism for arranging to play Preston on the same day as the inter-city fixture.

 A week later, Queen's Park met St Mirren in a friendly match at Hampden Park.
 The weather was wretched and the attendance poor.
 Queen's went into the match without Gulliland, Lambie, Robertson, Smellie and Sillars.
 The ground was heavy and slips frequent.
 St Mirren were two up at the interval through Alexander and Shaw.
 Jimmy Hamilton pulled a goal back from a scrimmage.
 The Spiders improved as the game went on but wasted a number of chances and the paisley side ran out 2-1 winners.

 Queen's Park had been drawn away to Cowlairs in the first round of the final stage of the Scottish Cup and the match was scheduled to take place at Springvale Park in Springburn on Saturday 26 November 1892.
 Unfortunately, the referee missed his train from Edinburgh.
-A substitute could not be found and the match and the match had to be played as a friendly rather than a cup tie.
+A substitute could not be found and the match had to be played as a friendly rather than a cup tie.
 Queen's Park won 5-2 with goals from Gulliland (2), Hamilton, Sellar and Lambie.
 There were pools of water all over the pitch throughout the match - an omen of things to come.
+During the match, a wooden shed collapsed, according to Scottish Sport "with a noise resembling the application of a fuse to a pyrotechnic line-of-battleship."
+Fortunately, the individuals using the shed as a viewing platform emerged unscathed.

 The Springvale Park pitch was unplayable on each of the following three Saturdays.
 On Tuesday 20 December, Queen's Park asked the Committee of the SFA that the tie be played elsewhere but the Committee ruled that a further attempt should be made to play the match at Springvale Park on the following Saturday.
 However, once again, the pitch was unplayable, as it was a week later on Saturday 31 December.

 Queen's Park had a break from Scottish Cup postponements on Monday 2 January 1893 when their annual match with Corinthians took place at Hampden Park.
-The pitch was very hard but reasonably playable.
+The pitch was very hard and, under normal circumstances, the game would have been called off.
+Six cartloads of sand were spread on the pitch and this lessened the danger.
+The Queen's Park players had their boots shod with India rubber.
 The 12,000 spectators saw Queen's Park, with the benefit of the wind, besiege the Corinthians' goal for a period.
 William Gulliland struck the crossbar and 'keeper Gay had three fine saves from Tommy Waddell.
 However, in a counter-attack on the stroke of half-time, George Cotterill gave Corinthians the lead with a low drive.
 The second half was keenly contested.
 Corinthians were on the defensive initially but got on top near the end.
-With seven minutes to go, Cotterill struck for a second time to give the visitors a 2-1 victory.
+With seven minutes to go, Cotterill struck for a second time to give the visitors a fortuitous 2-1 victory.
 The defeated Queen's Park side was - A Baird; W Arnott and R J Smellie; D C Sillars, T Robertson and D Stewart; W Gulliland, T S Waddell, J Hamilton, W Sellar and W A Lambie.

 On Saturdays 7 January and 14 January, Springvale Park was still unplayable but finally, after eight postponements, the cup tie with Cowlairs went ahead on Saturday 21 January.
 The pitch was still in poor shape and cut up badly, with the players ploughing through six inches of mud.
 The standing areas for the 4,000 spectators were a quagmire.
 Cowlairs started well but it was Queen's Park who opened the scoring in 20 minutes through David Stewart.
 The game was very rough and play was stopped for seven minutes due to an injury to goalscorer Stewart.
 A local doctor dressed his wound and he resumed his place.
 Tom Robertson was then also injured in a tackle and was carried off.
 Being down to ten men seemed to make Queen's more determined and Willie Lambie doubled the Spiders' lead before half-time.
 Tom Robertson returned after 60 minutes.
 Queen's Park then went on to score a further twice, with headers from Tommy Waddell and Willie Lambie.
 Cowlairs pulled a goal back towards the end to make the final score 4-1 for Queen's Park.

 As a result of the numerous postponements of the Cowlairs tie, Queen's Park's second round match took place only a week later.
 Queen's opponents were Kilmarnock.
-A crowd of 3,000 at rugby Park saw the home side, with the benefit of a stiff breeze, have a good first half but fall behind to a Jimmy Hamilton goal in 30 minutes.
+The team changed in a "luxurious saloon" put at their disposal by the Caledonian Railway and then drove to the ground.
+A crowd of 3,000 at Rugby Park saw the home side, with the benefit of a stiff breeze, have a good first half but fall behind to a Jimmy Hamilton goal in 30 minutes.
 It was an entirely different story in the second period.
 Queen's Park scored seven unanswered goals.
 According to the Glasgow Herald, the goals came from William Gulliland, Bob McFarlane, Tommy Waddell (2), Bill Sellar (2) and Jimmy Hamilton.
 The North British Daily Mail, on the other hand, gave one of Waddell's goals to Gulliland and Hamilton's goal to Willie Lambie.
 Given that Jimmy Hamilton had retired with a leg injury after the sixth goal, the North British Daily Mail's version seems the more likely.
+The game was not as one-sided as the score suggests.

 Queen's Park were one again in Scottish Cup action on the following Saturday.
 Their opponents in the quarter-finals were Heart of Midlothian.
-Tynecastle Park was packed to capacity with a crowd of between 12,000 and 15,000 inside the stadium.
+Tynecastle Park was packed to capacity with a crowd of up to 15,000 inside the stadium.
 A special train carried almost 1,000 Queen's Park supporters through to the capital.
+As on the previous Saturday, the Spiders' players changed in a railway carriage and made their way to the ground in a brake.
 Queen's were without the injured Tom Robertson and David Stewart, while Andrew Baird and Walter Arnott failed to turn up for the match.
 Queen's Park faced a bright sun and gusty wind in the opening half.
 Dave Ellis for Hearts and Willie Lambie for Queen's both missed great chances and Bill Sellar had a goal disallowed but there was no scoring at half-time.
 After the break, Jimmy Hamilton, missed a good chance for Queen's before Hearts took the lead.
 George Gillespie, in for the absent Andrew Baird, slipped and fell when trying to intercept a soft Ellis shot and the ball dribbled between the posts.
 A few minutes later, however, William Gulliland equalised with a powerful shot.
 There was no further scoring and the tie went to a replay.

 The quarter-final replay took place at Hampden Park on the following Saturday - 11 February 1893.
 There was a crowd of 15,000 in attendance.
 The ground was heavy and there was a strong wind blowing.
 Hearts made a good start to the game but Queen's Park gradually got on top.
 The Spiders took the lead in 30 minutes when Bill Sellar met a corner kick to score.
 Almost straight from the kick-off, George Hogg equalised for Hearts from an Ellis cross.
 The score remained 1-1 at half-time.
 With the wind advantage, Hearts were expected to go on and win the match but Queen's Park rose to the occasion.
 Shortly after the interval, Tommy Waddell restored Queen's lead after a fine passing move.
 In 53 minutes, the Spiders made the score 3-1 with a well-judged John Gillespie shot.
 Then, in 67 minutes, Tommy Waddell extended the lead to 4-1.
 The Edinburgh men did not give up and Davie Baird pulled a goal back.
 The Hearts' goal then had two remarkable escapes before Jimmy Hamilton scored a fifth goal for Queen's Park.
 The 5-2 scoreline was a bit harsh on Hearts but Queen's progressed deservedly to the semi-finals.